 - Width: 1.4 inches

 - Weight: 2.56 pounds (41 ounces) with unloaded magazine

 - Caliber Options: 9mm, .40 S&W, .45 ACP

 - Capacity: 19+1 (9mm); 18+1 (.40 S&W); 16+1 (.45 ACP)

 According to Remington, extra effort was made in machining the slide and frame to ensure the best fit and tolerances.
 The Model 1911 is famed for its smooth action, and this R1 Double Stack appears to improve even on that legendary feature.
 To provide superior corrosion and stain resistance, Remington PVD coats both slide and frame of the 1911 R1 Double Stack.

 Additional features of this new 1911 include extended ambidextrous thumb safeties.
 These extended safety levers provide extra gripping surface for positive contact and control during competition shooting or on-duty use, regardless of which hand the shooter uses as primary.
 These extended safety levers are both longer, extending further forward towards the grips, and more pronounced, extending further from the frame.

 Though I have fired several Model 1911’s from a variety of manufacturers I have not had the chance to shoot the Model 1911 R1 Limited Series Double Stack.
 As such, I cannot speak first hand on the accuracy or enhancements the Double Stack offers.
 The features, precision machining, and enhanced sights and safeties sure make this pistol look like a winner.

-The 1911 has legendary dependability, and smooth action when firing.
+The 1911 has a dedicated following.
 Many professional shooters claim the Model 1911 has the most ideal grip angle of any pistol ever made, a grip mimicked by many fine handguns today.